 SECOND: The other example is a Kino Kabaret event which works like this: There are a bunch of film enthusiasts like cameramen, actors, directors, musicians, editors, etc. They all introduce themselves at the beginning of the event and then some people introduce an idea for a short film.
 And then there are 48 hours to produce films, drink beer and have a great time!

 The challenge is that for every film you need a lot of people (camera, sounds, actors, director, editor, etc) and equipment (location, cars, camera, sound, computers for editing, cloth, etc).
 With a very detailed plan it may be possible to arrange all this to be at the right place at the right time.
 However things also get delayed, people or equipment are not there when you need them, equipment gets broken, etc. All the possible options of what could go wrong cannot be planned and is not manageable.
 It’s just way to complex!
 However still a lot of films get produced.
 Sometimes even more than initially announced!

 - clue #4: Self-regulation.
 Basically in the Kino Kabaret events everybody is empowered to do everything.
-Including just coming up with an idea by himself!
-Whenever they got nothing to do they hang around in the hub and have beer with others and together with the others they start being creative and come up with ideas and then will shot a film again, so won’t be bored.
+Including just coming up with an idea for a film by himself!
+Whenever people got nothing to do they hang around in the hub and have beer with others and together with the others they start being creative and come up with ideas for films and then will shot this film, so won’t be bored.
+They automatically get back to being productive.
 On the other hand if there are two many people who want to film something, some will give up and will then be available for the other films.
 This works because the people are empowered to come up with new film ideas and because in case people idle they hang around in groups which makes them creative.
 Pretty smart setup!